duk7292/chess_engine/README.md

-Chess Engine which i wrote from scratch.
+Chess engine which i wrote from scratch.

 Hard part is optimizing the calculation of legal moves.